-The Bachelor of Policy, Philosophy and Economics at Bond University draws on legal policy, government, philosophy and economics themes to prepare graduates for a career in public governance, public leadership and ultimately public influence.
+The Bachelor of Policy, Philosophy and Economics at Bond University is designed for those who want to make a meaningful contribution to society.
+It draws on legal policy, government, philosophy, and economics themes to prepare graduates for a career in public governance, public leadership and ultimately public influence.

 2021 Year 12 entry